In this document:

 - Add a contact to an ActiveCampaign from booked appoointments

 - Analyze appointment booked data by integrating with Google Sheets.

-Choose the Make a Zap option in your Zapier Dashboard.
-You’ll need to select the Webhooks by Zapier option, this is what we’ll use to integrate with Zapier on our end.
+Once logged in, choose the Create Zap option in your Zapier Dashboard.
+You’ll be redirected to the Zap Editor screen.
+You’ll need to select the Webhook app as the trigger, this is what we’ll use to integrate with Zapier on our end.

 Catch Hook Option for Webhooks

-When it asks you to Choose App & Event, make sure to choose Catch Hook, this should let us hook up the Appointments and organizes the fields we pass to it.
+When it asks you to Choose App & Event, make sure to choose Catch Hook, this will allow us to automatically receive the Appointment information and organizes the fields we pass to it.

 Customize the Hook for Webhooks

-Copy the Custom Webhook URL so that you can paste it in one of the following steps.
+Copy the Custom Webhook URL so that we can paste this back into SSA in the following steps.

 Under the URLs field, paste the Custom Webhook URL you copied from Zapier earlier.